Welcome To Service Dog Laws in Tennessee

 People who are living with a disability can request to keep their assistance animal as a reasonable accommodation.
 In other words, a request to waive any restrictions around having animals in the housing.

-Housing providers must make reasonable accommodations within their rules, practices, policies, and/or services when it may be necessary to afford someone with a disability equal opportunity to housing situations.
+Housing providers must make reasonable accommodations within their rules, practices, policies, and/or services when it may be necessary to afford someone with a disability equal opportunity in housing situations.

 The Fair Housing Act requires a landlord or another type of housing provider to allow a reasonable accommodation that involves an assistance animal, as long as the situation meets all the following conditions: